Elagoht/img2pdf-plus/README.md

                                      working directory.
             -q, --quiet            : Do not print process details.
             -r, --reverse          : Reverse image order.
+            -n, --negative         : Invert colors of images.
+May be useful to make black & white documents dark.
             -f, --force            : Overwrite to existing PDF file.
             -i, --interactive      : Prompt before overwrite.
             -D, --decline          : Do not let overwrite.
 Ignores --force and